 Ms Kay formally instructed HCR in October 2021 and Mr Morgan was the partner with conduct of the case.

-The judge noted that the Solicitors Regulation Authority’s rules rewrite in 2019 removed specific reference to a solicitor not acting in litigation if it was clear he (or anyone within his firm) would be called as a witness, unless satisfied it would not prejudice his independence as a litigator or the interests of the client or the interests of justice.
+The judge said the Solicitors Regulation Authority’s rules rewrite in 2019 removed specific reference to a solicitor not acting in litigation if it was clear he (or anyone within his firm) would be called as a witness, unless satisfied it would not prejudice his independence as a litigator or the interests of the client or the interests of justice.

 “Nevertheless, despite that change, Mr Morgan’s testimony in this case has highlighted the reason why it is generally not appropriate for a solicitor to act professionally in a case in which he will be called as a witness to give evidence as a witness on factual matters going to the merits of the claim or defence.”